 Firewall Configuration

-Last Updated: September 2022
+Last Updated: October 2024

 If a firewall is enabled on the server on which you are installing Tethys Portal, you may need to configure it to allow connections through the HTTP port(s).
-This part of the production installation guide will provide instructions for how this is to be done on the default firewall applications installed on Ubuntu (UWF) and CentOS (firewalld servers.
+This part of the production installation guide will provide instructions for how this is to be done on the default firewall applications installed on Ubuntu (UWF) and Rocky Linux (firewalld servers.

 Configure Firewall Without SSL (HTTP)